srgvg/dotfiles/.local/share/doc/youtube_dl/README.txt

 This command will update youtube-dl if you have already installed it.
 See the pypi page for more information.

-OS X users can install youtube-dl with Homebrew:
+macOS users can install youtube-dl with Homebrew:

     brew install youtube-dl